Analysis of singularities of area-minimizing currents, Part II: a uniform height bound, estimates away from branch points of rapid decay, and uniqueness of tangent cones: Introduction

 \section{Introduction}

 This is the second part of our study of interior singularities of $n$-dimensional locally area minimizing rectifiable currents in an open subset of ${\mathbb R}^{n+m}$ for $m \geq 2$.
+Extensions to general Riemannian ambient spaces are discussed in the final part of the series.
 In this introduction we shall focus on the results established in the present article and their dependence on the first part \cite{KrumWica} of the work, while describing the broader context only briefly.
 We refer the reader to the introduction to \cite{KrumWica} for a more detailed account of our overall approach including the main new ideas and some historical context of the problem.

 It is well known that when the codimension $m \geq 2,$ unlike when $m=1$, a locally area minimizing rectifiable current $T$ can have (interior) branch point singularities, i.e.\ non immersed points of ${\rm spt} \, T \setminus {\rm spt} \, \partial T$ at which one tangent cone to $T$ is supported on a plane.
 Non-branch-point singularities of an area minimizer can be characterized as those points where every tangent cone is translation invariant along a linear subspace of dimension at most $n-2$.
-By using this tangent cone criterion to bound the size of the set of non-branch-point singularities, and by developing a number of pioneering fundamental ideas to bound the size of the branch points separately, Almgren in \cite{Almgren} established that the Hausdorff dimension of the singular set of $T$ is $\leq n-2$.
-(See also \cite{DeLSpa1}, \cite{DeLSpa2}, \cite{DeLSpa3}).
+By using this tangent cone criterion and an elementary argument to bound the size of the set of non-branch-point singularities, and by developing a number of pioneering fundamental ideas to bound the size of the branch points separately, Almgren established that the Hausdorff dimension of the singular set of $T$ is $\leq n-2$. (\cite{Almgren}; see also the series of papers \cite{DeLSpa1}, \cite{DeLSpa2}, \cite{DeLSpa3} by De~Lellis and Spadaro which present Almgren's lengthy argument in a more accessible form with some technical aspects clarified and streamlined.)
 This is the sharp general Hausdorff dimension upper bound on the singular set.